mhf-air/u/README.md

 - [impl Trait](https://blog.rust-lang.org/2024/09/05/impl-trait-capture-rules.html)

+- a new u-analyzer: a wrapper around rust-analyzer, being both a server and a client

 ## Fantasy

-- What a Rust with GC be like?
+- What a Rust with GC is like?
 	- prior art: Go

-- What an interpeted scripting Rust be like?
+- What an interpreted scripting Rust is like?
 	- prior art: Lua, JavaScript